The equilibrium and dynamical cumulants of QCD chiral order parameter with parametric Landau free energy: Parameterization of the free energy

-According to the Landau theory of phase transitions, the free energy in the critical region is supposed to be analytic and obey the symmetry of the Hamiltonian.
-The Landau free energy density of the $\chi$PT\,\cite{Pisarski:1984,Gell-Mann:1960} can be written in terms of the $\sigma$ field as
+According to the Landau theory of phase transition, the free energy in the critical region is supposed to be analytic and obeys the symmetry of the Hamiltonian.
+Then, the Landau free energy density of the $\chi$PT\,\cite{Pisarski:1984,Gell-Mann:1960} can be generally written in terms of the $\sigma$ field as

-with the Taylor expansion of the $\sigma$ done up to the fourth order.
-The constant term is omitted here because it is irrelevant to the structure of the QCD phase diagram.
-A zero-momentum mode approximation of the $\sigma$ field is assumed.
-The distribution of the critical fluctuations is described by the probability function $P[\sigma] \propto {\exp}\{- \Omega[\sigma] V/T\}$\,\cite{Stephanov:2008qz}, where $V$ is the volume of the system.
-In the chiral limit, $\alpha _{1}=\alpha _{3}=0$\,\cite{Petropoulos:1999}, while for the physical world, a finite term, $\alpha _{1}\sigma $, is introduced to handle the explicit chiral symmetry breaking of the quark masses.
-The cubic term, $\alpha _{3}\sigma^3$, emerges only after the renormalization contributed from the high-momentum modes of the $\sigma$ field.
+which is Taylor expanded as a function of $\sigma$ up to the fourth order.
+The constant term is omitted because it is irrelevant to the structure of the QCD phase diagram.
+Note that a zero-momentum mode approximation of the $\sigma$ field is assumed in above, because we focus on the phase transition region in the vicinity of the critical point, where the long-wavelength modes are dominant.
+The distribution of the critical field is described by the probability distribution function $P[\sigma] \propto {\exp}\{- \Omega[\sigma] V/T\}$ \cite{Stephanov:2008qz}, where $V$ is the volume of the system.
+In the chiral limit, $\alpha _{1}=\alpha _{3}=0$, while for the physical world, a finite $\alpha _{1}\sigma $ term is introduced to handle the explicit chiral symmetry breaking of the quark masses \cite{Petropoulos:1999}.
+The cubic term, $\alpha _{3}\sigma^3$, emerges after the renormalization contributed from the high-momentum modes of the $\sigma$ field.
 The coefficient of the quartic term, $\alpha _{4}$, is supposed to be positive, in order to sustain the stability of the system.

-In the thermodynamic limit ($ V \rightarrow \infty$), the phase structure is fully determined by the global minimum of the free energy (\ref{pot}).
-The information on the $\chi$PT is presented by performing a translation transformation for the sigma field, $\sigma =\tilde{\sigma}+\sigma _{c}$, with
+In the thermodynamic limit ($ V \rightarrow \infty$), the phase structure is fully determined by the global minimum of the free energy \eqref{pot}.
+It is convenient to present the information of the $\chi$PT by performing a translation transformation for the $\sigma$ field in the free energy, i.e, $\sigma =\tilde{\sigma}+\sigma _{c}$, where